-- Policy 1: Water Measurement & Metering - The credit calculated using this equation will be tracked and will increase the landowner groundwater account managed by the GSA.
-For every acre-foot of over applied surface water, - 90% credit goes to the landowner account, 10% to the GSA. - ii.
+Policy 1: Water Measurement & Metering

+i.
+The credit calculated using this equation will be tracked and will increase the landowner groundwater account managed by the GSA.
+For every acre-foot of over applied surface water, ii.
 For all groundwater credits issued to the landowners from over application of irrigation water, the credits will be available and carried over to subsequent years.
 The term of the credits will be perpetual.
 The groundwater credits can also be transferred, sold, or leased to other landowners based upon the GSA groundwater transfer policy.